-Locking function-All doors are automatically locked when the shift lever is moved out of the "P" position after the ignition switch is turned to the "ON" position and all the doors are closed.
+Locking function-All doors are automatically locked when the selector lever is moved out of the "P" position after the ignition switch is turned to the "ON" position and all the doors are closed.

-Unlocking function-All doors are automatically unlocked when the shift lever is moved to the "P" position when the ignition switch is turned to the "ON" position.
+Unlocking function-All doors are automatically unlocked when the selector lever is moved to the "P" position when the ignition switch is turned to the "ON" position.

 Mode 4-Automatic locking and unlocking linked with the shift position and ignition switch

-Locking function-All doors are automatically locked when the shift lever is moved out of the "P" position after the ignition switch is turned to the "ON" position and all the doors are closed.
+Locking function-All doors are automatically locked when the selector lever is moved out of the "P" position after the ignition switch is turned to the "ON" position and all the doors are closed.

-Unlocking function-All doors are automatically unlocked when the driver's door is opened within 10 seconds after the ignition switch is turned to the "ACC" or "LOCK" position, or the key is removed.
+Unlocking function-All doors are automatically unlocked when the ignition switch is turned from the "ON" position to the "ACC" or "LOCK" position.